Ferndale (WA)

 What is the weighted average housing cost based on tenure mix in the suburb of Ferndale?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,006.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,006.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,700/month, and renters paying $1,360/month.

 How affordable is housing in the suburb of Ferndale relative to local incomes?